 - Knob orientation is correct and has not shifted as a result of accidental contact.

 - Knob orientation is at the zero point when using the CRS feature.

 - By watching the position of the bar while making elevation adjustments, the shooter is able to quickly track full, half and quarter rotations.

 To get these benefits from the Radius Bar, the “0” mark on the turret must be indexed with the zero reference line on turret post (see Setting the CRS Stop and Indexing Elevation Knob on page 14).

 To change the magnification, turn the magnification ring to the desired level.
 The Vortex fiber optic magnification indicator will provide a low light reference for magnification level.

 Customizable Rotational Stop (CRS)

+Once the CRS shims are installed after sight-in, the elevation dial will stop turning shortly past the original zero point when being returned (turning clockwise direction) from a temporary elevation adjustment.
 The shooter can then turn the elevation knob a partial turn in a counterclockwise direction until the zero reference and radius bar are correctly aligned—achieving the original zero point.

 Using the Side Focus